 Nearly 10 years later, the UN's member states reviewed the Copenhagen Declaration and Programme of Action when they gathered at a session of the Commission for Social Development in New York in February 2005.
 They also agreed to commit to advancing social development.
 On November 26, 2007, the UN General Assembly named February 20 as the annual World Day of Social Justice.
 The day was scheduled to be first observed in 2009.

-The International Labour Organization (ILO) is the first specialized agency of the United Nations that was formed on October 29, 1919.
-ILO is also credited with proposing the observance of February 20th as World Day of Social Justice adopting the ILO Declaration on Social Justice for a Fair Globalisation in International Labour Conference on June 10, 2008.
-The Philadelphia Declaration of 1944 and the Declaration on Fundamental Principles and Rights at Work of 1998 are the guiding principles behind this declaration.
+The International Labour Organization (ILO) is the first specialized agency of the United Nations formed on October 29, 1919.
+ILO is also credited with proposing the observance of February 20th as World Day of Social Justice adopting the ILO Declaration on Social Justice for a Fair Globalisation at the International Labour Conference on June 10, 2008.
+The guiding principles behind this declaration are the Philadelphia Declaration of 1944 and the Declaration on Fundamental Principles and Rights at Work of 1998.
 The contemporary vision of the ILO’s mandate in the era of globalization and the free-market economy is guided by the Declaration of 2008.

 - "Employment growth since 2008 has averaged only 0.1% annually, compared with 0.9% between 2000 and 2007".